Skip to main content

 9. Submit the assessment.

-💡 Tip: The student also can take a picture of their worksheet using their phone or another device, then send that image to themselves to download onto their computer.
+💡 Tip: The student also can take a picture of their test/worksheet using their phone or another device, then send that image to themselves to download onto their computer.
 They can then upload that image to their rubric assessment by replacing step 6 above with "browse their computer for the image".

 Did this answer your question?